 At the end of the raid, you uncover the secret of Ulduar, which is that it was constructed as a giant prison to contain an evil Old God named Yogg-Saron that even the Titans were unable to kill.
 Appearing as a nightmare with countless mouths, the whispers of Yogg-Saron overcame his warden, Loken, who was able to subdue the six watchers and enslave them inside Ulduar to free Yogg-Saron.

+The patch that introduced Trial of the Crusader was released about five months after Ulduar's patch, and included the final pre-Icecrown Citadel Raid.
 This new challenge was unique, because unlike any other pre-existing raid with multiple bosses, the entire instance is made up of one room, a giant arena in Icecrown.
 Tirion Fordring, aware that sending large numbers of troops against Arthas only increases his forces, has decided to send a small group of Azeroth's most elite warriors against the Lich King.
 In order to prove yourself worthy, you must face the challenges in Tirion's arena...and even some surprises.

 The first encounter in the arena is made up of three separate fights in quick succession against some fierce beasts of Northrend, which include twin jormungars, or giant worms.